 The preparation/prevention stage starts with an independent preparation of a Recovery Plan from each Institution, which should be submitted to its national authority.
 The Recovery Plan must include a wide range of recovery options to cater for a range of scenarios of severe macroeconomic and financial stress that could be relevant to the bank’s specific conditions.

-At the early intervention stage, the competent authority is empowered to intervene and require the implementation of the Recovery Plan.
+At the early intervention stage, the CA is empowered to intervene and require the implementation of the Recovery Plan.
 BRRD requires Member States shall ensure that competent authorities may require the removal and temporary replacement of the senior management or management body if they are found unfit to perform their duties.

 At the final stage or resolution, the failing Institutions are restructured in order to minimise the cost to taxpayers.
-BRRD empowers the Resolution Authority (‘RA’) to intervene via the application of Resolution Tools and the exercise of Resolution Powers.
-Furthermore, the RA should take all appropriate measures to ensure that the resolution action is taken in accordance with specific principles, which dictate, inter alia, that the shareholders of the institution under resolution bear first losses, the creditors of the institution under resolution bear losses after the shareholders, the management body and senior management of the institution under resolution shall provide all necessary assistance for the achievement of the resolution objectives, and the covered deposits are fully protected.
+BRRD empowers the RA to intervene via the application of Resolution Tools and the exercise of Resolution Powers.
+Furthermore, the RA should take all appropriate measures to ensure that the resolution action is taken in accordance with specific principles, which dictate, inter alia, that the shareholders of the institution under resolution bear first losses, the creditors of the institution under resolution bear losses after the shareholders, the management body and senior management of the institution under resolution shall provide all necessary assistance for the achievement of the resolution objectives and the covered deposits are fully protected.

 Our team of high calibre professionals with years of experience in the financial services industry stands ready to assist in the following ways:

 - Analysis and impact of a range of scenarios of severe macroeconomic and financial stress;

 - Assistance with the preparation of the Form 20-01, and;